DevAry-DE/social-plugin-metadata/readme.txt

 == Description ==

-Display meta information from the social network "Facebook" using either a widget or as shortcode.
+Display meta information from the social network "Facebook" using either a widget or shortcode.
 Currently supported meta information which can be gathered are:

 * Business hours